 - Remember to revisit your theory of change regularly to assess how you are performing against it and make any appropriate changes.

-There are some useful resources and further reading about the theory of change process on this section of the Good Finance website.
+There are some useful resources and further reading about the theory of change process in Social Impact Guidance.